maycomfortt/techpass-spa-vue/README.md

-# Passport Vue.js Sample App
+# TechPass Vue.js Sample App

 This is a basic sample app created using Vue.js to showcase the json data that the Cognito API returns mainly using the **Implicit Grant** as the OAuth Flow:
 * **User Information**